Skip to main content

 The program uses the following logic to determine this:

-A student who has an 'Enrolment History' record for this date range will also be included.
+Students with an 'Enrolment History' record for this date range will also be included.

-• Calculates the total number of 'Absentee days'.
-This is the number of days that each student was absent within the date range specified on the 'Process' tab in this program.
-It uses the weightings specified in the table at the top of this page.
+• Calculates the total number of 'Absentee Days'.
+This is the number of days each student was absent within the date range specified on the 'Process' tab in this program.
+It uses the weightings specified in the table at the top of this page and the ‘Absentee Parameters’ defined on the 'Process' tab in this program.

 I